leafac/leafac.com/prose/playing-the-game-with-plt-redex/reduction-relations.md

            [· · ● ● ● · ·])))
 ```

 We can also query the `⇨` reduction relation with the [`apply-reduction-relation`](https://docs.racket-lang.org/redex/The_Redex_Reference.html?q=apply-reduction-relation#%28def._%28%28lib._redex%2Freduction-semantics..rkt%29._apply-reduction-relation%29%29) form.
-The `apply-reduction-relation` form returns a set of outputs, similar to the `⇨/function` encoding we mentioned above.
-This is a compromise because PLT Redex is embedded in Racket, a language that does not support relations that are not functions.
-Also, PLT Redex works over S-expressions, which do not include Racket’s [`set`s](https://docs.racket-lang.org/reference/sets.html), so the multiple outputs are returned in a list.
-We can turn the returned list into a set with [`list->set`](https://docs.racket-lang.org/reference/sets.html?q=list-%3Eset#%28def._%28%28lib._racket%2Fset..rkt%29._list-~3eset%29%29), so the following test is equivalent to the previous one:
+The `apply-reduction-relation` form returns a list representing a set of outputs, similar to the `⇨/function` encoding we mentioned above.
+This is a compromise because PLT Redex has to output an S-expression, which does not include forms for nondeterministic values or sets.
+We can turn the returned list into a Racket [`set`](https://docs.racket-lang.org/reference/sets.html) with [`list->set`](https://docs.racket-lang.org/reference/sets.html?q=list-%3Eset#%28def._%28%28lib._racket%2Fset..rkt%29._list-~3eset%29%29), so the following test is equivalent to the previous one:

 ```racket
 (test-equal (list->set (apply-reduction-relation ⇨ (term initial-board)))